BennyHallett/blog/posts/2015-05-06-elixir-command-line-app-with-anubis.markdown

 ### Creating the shell of our application

 Fire up your favourite shell and follow type in the commands below.
 (I'm using bash in Ubuntu.
-Other shell / distro combinations shouldn't have any affect, but [please let me know](http://twitter.com/bennyhallett) if they do).
+Other shell / distro combinations shouldn't make any difference, but [please let me know](http://twitter.com/bennyhallett) if they do).

 Firstly we want to create our Elixir project.
 We can do that by using mix: